laravel/spark-next-docs/1.x/introduction.md

 When using Paddle, your Paddle account must be approved by Paddle before you can begin using Spark.
 To apply for an account, please visit the [Paddle website](https://paddle.com).
 :::

+#### Limitations

+We have listed some known limitations of using the Paddle payment provider below:

+- When a recurring coupon is used while subscribing to a plan, the coupon discount will be applied on every billing cycle.
+However, if the subscription's quantity or plan changes, Paddle will remove the coupon from the subscription.

 ### Stripe

 [Stripe](https://stripe.com) is a global leader in payment infrastructure with direct integration with card networks and banks, a fast-improving platform, and battle-tested reliability.
 In addition, intelligent optimizations help increase revenue across conversion, prevent fraud, and assist with revenue recovery.
 Finally, Stripe provides a robust sandbox environment for you to test your application's payment system.

 Spark's Stripe support is provided by the underlying [Laravel Stripe Paddle](https://laravel.com/docs/billing) library.

+#### Limitations

+We have listed some known limitations of using the Paddle payment provider below:

+- The Stripe payment provider does not provide a PayPal integration.

 ## Frequently Asked Questions